kqarlos/memory-game/README.md

         }
     }
 ```
-* It renders an short instruction message if the game is still going.
-If the game is over it will display a message of game over and a button to go back to the home page.
+* If the user is playing, function will return a short instructions message and a grid of all the images.
+If the game is over or if the result array is empty, it will return a game over message, a score, and a button to go back to the homepage.

 ## Available Scripts for cloned repos